SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ### Shell lifecycle

 0. The shell may get its input from a file, a string, or the terminal.
-1. the shell tokenizes and parses the input (as does any programming language)
+1. the shell tokenizes the input
+2. the shell parses the input into commands
-2. The shell performs expansions
+3. The shell performs expansions
-3. the shell performs redirections
+4. the shell performs redirections
-4. the commands are executed
+5. the commands are executed
-5. the shell waits for the commands to complete and collects its exit status
+6. the shell waits for the commands to complete and collects its exit status

+#### tokenization

+to the shell, a word is a sequence of characters treated as a unit by the shell. words are separated by whitespace or the characters ‘|’, ‘&’, ‘;’, ‘(’, ‘)’, ‘<’, or ‘>’. (this has nothing to do with IFS)

+#### parsing (quoting)

+since bash allows strings without quotes, double quotes actually perform a function somewhat similar to raw strings/escaping, except that the constructions starting with the metacharacters $, `, and ! still work.
+In bash, $'...' treats the contents as raw strings, but allows for C-style escape seuqences.
+In bash, $"..." translates the string according to the current locale settings

-### Expansion
+#### Expansion

 Expansion is replacing a thing with another thing or things.

+Expansions are performed in the order: brace > tilde > parameter > command substitution > arithmetic > process substitution > word splitting > filename expansion > quote removal

+Only brace expansion, word splitting, and filename expansion can increase the number of words of the expansion; other expansions expand a single word to a single word.
+The only exceptions to this are the expansions of "$@" and $* (see Special Parameters), and "${name[@]}" and ${name[*]} (see Arrays).

-Brace expansion
+##### Brace expansion

 Brace expansion is similar to filename expansion, but things expanded to need not exist as files.
 Brace expansion is a mechanism for generating strings.